Publications

 'There’s a growing awareness that for the good of their health, children need to be out and about more, with their friends, exploring the outdoor world in their own way.' - Nicola Butler, Director of the Free Play NetworkIt is widely acknowledged that children today do not get outdoors often enough and there are serious concerns about children's activity levels and rising associated behavioral, mental and health problems.
 With such structured and technology-driven lives, it is easy for young children to stay indoors, play on computers and not socialize with other children in a healthy and active way.

-This book not only supports 'playing out' as an integral part of children’s natural growth and development but also provides early years workers with a full programme of outdoor physical activities to promote physical, social and behavioral skills.
+This book not only supports 'playing out' as an integral part of children’s natural growth and

 Key features include showing practitioners: